dufve/fnbr.engineer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer

+This software is provided for educational and scientific purposes only.
+The author or contributors are not responsible for any possible harm caused by misuse of this software.
+It is provided as-is without any express or implied warranty.
+In no event will the author be held liable for any damages arising from the use of this software.
+Any modification or use of the software for purposes other than educational and scientific purposes is at the user's own risk and discretion.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)